 Meet the objectives (including budgeted expenses) and deliverables outlined in your application.

-Quarterly project report (progress, IP, etc.)
+Semi-annual (Exploratory) or monthly (Regular) project reports (progress, IP, etc.)

 Participate in Operational Review Meetings with Oversight Committee

 What can I expect from the U-M-BICI staff?